 Systems that over-rely on out-of-pocket payments for health financing are likely to experience increased health inequality, poverty, and relatively poor health outcomes.

 Healthcare systems need to be sustainably financed to be sustainable in the long run.
 This means ensuring that there is a steady and adequate flow of resources to cover healthcare costs.
 Healthcare systems that are over-reliant on out-of-pocket payments are not sustainable because they rely on people being able to pay for healthcare services when they need them.

-- The level of deductibles (the amount of money that a person has to pay out-of-pocket before their insurance coverage kicks in)
+- The level of deductibles (the amount of money that a person has to pay out-of-pocket before their insurance coverage starts)

-- The level of co-payments (the fees that a person has to pay for healthcare services, even after their insurance coverage has kicked in)
+- The level of co-payments (the fees that a person has to pay for healthcare services, even after their insurance coverage has started)